HenryMaguire/TLS-code/README.md

 - a module called superdriving_liouv.py which does the same as driving_liouv.py but for a superohmic spectral density (this is a cheap hack)
 - a module with several different types of checks.
 The main feature is one which attempts to determine which systems are likely to be susceptible to non-secular effects.
 - a plotting module which takes in the other two and plots graphs of the dynamics, coherences and emission spectra.
 This could be extended into an IPython notebook as well.
+- a mathematica notebook for calculating the Franck-Condon overlap factors of the various vibrational states
+- a module for calculating the exact dynamics of the Independent-Boson Model (currently does not work).
 - a directory with all of the accompanying notes and figures for the investigation, read Vibronic_incoherent_notes.pdf to get some more physical insight.

 # Requirements